Transparent dark purple Travel Guide by Insurte logo

 • You're going to Hungary for work.

 There isn't just one type of residence permit; there are several.
-The one that you need to apply for is the one that matches your situation, hence, why you are spending time in Hungary in the first place.
+The one that you should apply for is the one that matches your situation -- why you are spending time in Hungary in the first place.

 Types of Hungary residence permits include:

-• Family reunification (joining a family member who legally lives in Hungary)
+• Family reunification (joining a spouse or family member who legally lives in Hungary.

 • Digital nomads (the permit is called a White Card).

-While generally anyone can apply for a residence permit for Hungary, you do need to have a purpose for residing in Hungary, as well as meet the application requirements.
+While anyone can apply for a residence permit for Hungary in theory, you do need to have a purpose for staying in Hungary, as well as meet the application requirements.

-When it comes to residence permits, there are general requirements that all applicants must meet, then there are specific requirements that pertain directly to the permit you're applying for.
+When it comes to residence permits, there are general requirements that all applicants need to meet, and then there are specific requirements that pertain directly to the permit you're applying for.

 General requirements